 “We think it’s the right thing to do,” he added.

-To develop the supply line for certified non-GMO feed grains the company worked directly with individual producers, he said.
-The company already sourced its grain domestically and did not want to turn to imports for non-biotech grains.
+To develop the supply line for certified non-GMO feed grains the company worked directly with individual farms, he said.
+The company already sourced its grain domestically and did not want to turn to imports.
 There also continue to be some questions about the certification process used internationally.

 There has been buy-in from feed crop producers, especially those growing corn he said.
 “The reaction from them has been absolutely positive.”

 “We’ll be 100% GMO-free next year,” he said of the company’s planned development and expansion of the GMO-free production line.
-“We couldn’t arrange [all the needed] farms this year.
-We got a big chunk of it this year and next year we’ll have the rest of it.”
+“We couldn’t arrange [all the needed] farms this year."

 Currently, the product line is available in the eastern part of the US, “Mississippi and east,” he said.
 However, that is expected to expand in the future.